Edwin-Luijten/node-aws-lambda/README.md

 ```

 The outermost handler will be called before the handler starts, and the last when the handler is done or throws an error.
-A middleware that transforms the incoming request will be called from top to bottom, and a middleware that transforms the output,
-will be called from the bottom to the top.
+A middleware that transforms the incoming request will be called from top to bottom, and a middleware that transforms the output will be called from the bottom to the top.
 ```
 errorHandler
   validationErrorHandler